SUSE/cf-brokers/aws-servicebroker/README.md

 			ReadCapacityUnits=5,WriteCapacityUnits=5 \
 		--region ${AWS_REGION} --table-name awssb
 ```
-2. Wait for the table to finish creating.
+3.Wait for the table to finish creating.

-3. Create a server certificate for the broker (substitute `CF_NAMESPACE` and `BROKER_NAMESPACE`):
+4.Create a server certificate for the broker (substitute `CF_NAMESPACE` and `BROKER_NAMESPACE`):

     a.
 Get the CA certificate:
       ```